6 Powerful Strategies on How to Choose Books to Read

 - Did they pick up any book because they felt overwhelmed by the task?

-Do your student look at the front cover when making book choices?
+Do your students look at the front cover when making book choices?

 Once the children have chosen a book by the cover, teach them about the benefits of a book blurb.
 Even though the blurb on a picture book or an easy reader is small, there will be enough information for them to make an initial decision.
 Does the book still interest them?
 If so, get them to explore random pages to further gauge their interest.